commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 ### Sync list of customer drafts

 #### Prerequisites
+1. Create a `sphereClient`:
+Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.
+If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).

-1. The sync expects a list of `CustomerDraft`s that have their `key` fields set to be matched with customers in the target CTP project.
+2. The sync expects a list of `CustomerDraft`s that have their `key` fields set to be matched with customers in the target CTP project.
 The customers in the target project need to have the `key` fields set, otherwise they won't be matched.

-2. To sync customer address data, every customer [Address](https://docs.commercetools.com/api/types#address) needs a unique key to match the existing `Address` with the new Address.
+3. To sync customer address data, every customer [Address](https://docs.commercetools.com/api/types#address) needs a unique key to match the existing `Address` with the new Address.

-3. Every customer may have a reference to their [CustomerGroup](https://docs.commercetools.com/api/projects/customerGroups#customergroup) and/or the [Type](https://docs.commercetools.com/api/projects/customers#set-custom-type) of their custom fields.
+4. Every customer may have a reference to their [CustomerGroup](https://docs.commercetools.com/api/projects/customerGroups#customergroup) and/or the [Type](https://docs.commercetools.com/api/projects/customers#set-custom-type) of their custom fields.
 The `CustomerGroup` and `Type` references should be expanded with a key.
 Any reference that is not expanded will have its id in place and not replaced by the key will be considered as existing